AEmilioDiStefano/PlantSitter/README.md

-# CS-350 - Emreging Sys Arch and Tech (Embedded Systems) course at SNHU
+# CS-350 - Emerging Sys Arch and Tech (Embedded Systems) course at SNHU

 ## Summarize the project and what problem it was solving.
 I have included all completed course assignments in this repository.
 The main project is of course the final project, where a smart thermostat was developed to a list of specifications.
 These included that the system detect temperature in real-time, and that the system activates a heating or cooling system in order to make the current temperature match a target temperature set by the user.
 The user is able to increase or decrease the target temperature by pressing one of two buttons to increase or decrease this value, and a third button for alternating between heating, cooling, and off states for a heating and cooling system.